willguv/softwarecollaborative.org/cooperatives/local-gov-drupal.md

 ## Description

-LocalGov Drupal is a collection of modifications to Drupal 8 to address needs that are common to council websites in the United Kingdom.
+LocalGov Drupal is a collection of modifications to Drupal 10 to address needs that are common to council websites in the United Kingdom and Ireland.
+It is also being tested for reuse in other UK public sector settings, and by organisations from several other countries.

+The product suite also includes LocalGov Drupal Microsites which allow organisations to run many small sites from a single Drupal instance, and LocalGov Drupal Forms for basic form building.
+The team is pursuing deep integrations with leading case management and call centre software, for example [Netcall](https://localgovdrupal.org/news/2024/localgov-drupal-and-netcall-mark-year-successful-collaboration).

+The work was originally funded by the [UK Government Department of Levelling Up, Housing & Communities](https://www.gov.uk/government/organisations/department-for-levelling-up-housing-and-communities).
+In December 2023 state funding came to an end, and councils and suppliers using LocalGov Drupal founded the [Open Digital Cooperative](https://opendigital.coop/) to continue development.

+LocalGov Drupal is now financially self sustaining, supported by membership fees paid by contributors - mandatory for Drupal suppliers and voluntary for councils.

+The co-operative is run by a board of directors, elected annually by the community.
+Separate Technical and Product Groups convene monthly to oversee development.

+## History

 In October of 2019, [the UK’s Ministry of Housing, Communities and Local Government announced](https://mhclgdigital.blog.gov.uk/2019/10/31/weve-funded-more-collaborative-projects-through-the-local-digital-fund/):